man and woman sitting on bench facing sea

 Understanding & Managing Distress and Behaviour

-Struggling with Behaviour, Distress or Conflict?
+Struggling with behaviour, distress, or conflict?

-There is always a reason behind it.
+This isn't just 'part of dementia'.
+There is usually a reason behind it.

 black pants